Mauricio Lomelin

 # Initialize private registry.

-# TODO: Define additional constants and settings here.
+# TODO: Define additional app-specific constants and settings here.

 # Display help documentation and exit.
 Invoked as needed.